-(1) Document all deficiencies, abnormal conditions, and improvement items associated with the command's RSP.

-(2) Supervisors ensure the actions taken to correct the deficiencies and abnormal conditions are appropriate and documented.

-(3) CRSO or ACRSO shall review each RSP deficiency or abnormal condition and corrective action.

-(4) The RSO shall review RSPDRs and perform a trend analysis as part of the semiannual (or annual) audit.

-(5) Each RSPDR is assigned a level of significance as defined in Section 2.11.1. of reference (d).

-(6) The RSPDR documentation shall include the problem, date of discovery, serial number {two-digit year and sequential number), name and contact information for the person discovering the problem, immediate corrective action(s) taken, apparent cause for deficiencies if known, supervisory review and comment, and CRSO or ACRSO review and comment.
-A sample form may be obtained from the NAVSEADET RASO.

-(7) Maintain a log that records, at a minimum, the RSPDR serial number, date, short problem description, and date RSPDR reviewed and closed out by the CRSO or ACRSO.
+- (1) Document all deficiencies, abnormal conditions, and improvement items associated with the command's RSP. - (2) Supervisors ensure the actions taken to correct the deficiencies and abnormal conditions are appropriate and documented. - (3) CRSO or ACRSO shall review each RSP deficiency or abnormal condition and corrective action. - (4) The RSO shall review RSPDRs and perform a trend analysis as part of the annual or semiannual audit. - (5) Each RSPDR is assigned a level of significance as defined in Section 2.11.1 of reference (e). - (6) The RSPDR documentation shall include the problem; date of discovery; serial number (two-digit year and sequential number); name and contact information for the person discovering the problem; immediate corrective action(s) taken, apparent cause for deficiencies, if known; supervisory review and comment, and CRSO or ACRSO review and comment.
+A sample form may be obtained from the NAVSEA DET RASO. - (7) Maintain a log that records, at a minimum, the RSPDR serial number, date, short problem description, and date RSPDR reviewed and closed out by the CRSO or ACRSO.